keithrbennett/life_game_viewer/README.md

 JRuby and Java
 ==============

-This program will only run in JRuby (and Java), so you'll need to make sure you have them available.
-The easiest way to use JRuby is to use rvm, which you can only do with a Unix-like shell.
-Linux or Mac OS will easily work; for Windows, you could probably get it to work with Cygwin.
+This program will only run in JRuby (which needs the Java Runtime Environment), so you'll need to make sure you have both installed.
+The easiest way to install and use JRuby is with rvm, which you can only do with a Unix-like shell.
+Linux or Mac OS will easily work; for Windows, you might be able to get it to work with Cygwin.

 1.9 Required